J. R. Ackerley

-Joe Randolph "J. R." Ackerley (4 November 1896 – 4 June 1967) was a British writer and editor.
+Joe Randolph Ackerley (4 November 1896 – 4 June 1967) was a British writer and editor.
 Starting with the BBC the year after its founding in 1927, he was promoted to literary editor of The Listener, its weekly magazine, where he served for more than two decades.
 He published many emerging poets and writers who became influential in Great Britain.
 He was openly homosexual, a rarity in his time when homosexual activity was forbidden by law and socially ostracised.

 Ackerley's extramarital half-sister was Sally Grosvenor, Duchess of Westminster.

 Family and education

 Ackerley's memoir My Father and Myself begins: "I was born in 1896 and my parents were married in 1919."
 Registered at birth as Joe Ackerley, he later took the middle name Randolph after his uncle, Randolph Payne, first husband of his mother's sister Bunny.
 As an adult, he published under his first two initials and surname.
-His father, Roger Ackerley, was a successful fruit merchant known as the "Banana King" of London.
-Roger Ackerley was first married to a young Swiss woman of wealthy parentage named (Charlotte) Louise Burckhardt (1862-1892) who died probably of tuberculosis, before they had children.
+His father, (Alfred) Roger Ackerley, was a successful fruit merchant known as the "Banana King" of London.
+Roger Ackerley was first married to a young Swiss woman of wealthy parentage named (Charlotte) Louise Burckhardt (1862–1892) who died probably of tuberculosis, before they had children.
 Louise was the subject of John Singer Sargent's painting, Lady with the Rose.

 His mother was Janetta Aylward (known as Netta), an actress whom Roger met in Paris; the two returned to London together.
 They had an intermittent relationship, and three years later, in 1895, she gave birth to a son, Peter, then Joe a year later, and Nancy in 1899.
 According to Joe's maternal Aunt Bunny, Peter's birth, and likely all of them, were "accidents."
 She told him, "Your father happened to have run out of French letters that day," (when Peter was conceived).
 His father set up a household with his mother starting in 1903, after which the children saw him more regularly.
-His business did very well, and the family had a "butler, a gardener, and, evidently, a very good table."
+His business, Elders & Fyffes Ltd, did very well, and the family had a "butler, a gardener, and, evidently, a very good table."